isomerpages/moe-stgabrielssec/_academic/Full Subject Based Banding.md

 title: Full Subject Based Banding
 permalink: /academic/full-subject-based-banding/
 description: ""
+variant: markdown
 ---
 ### Full Subject-Based Banding
 At St. Gabriel’s Secondary School, we are committed to providing our students with the best possible education, tailored to their individual needs and aspirations.
-To achieve this goal, we will be embarking on Full Subject-Based Banding (FSBB) starting 2023.
+To achieve this goal, we will be embarking on Full Subject-Based Banding (FSBB) starting 2024.

 ##### What is Full Subject-Based Banding (FSBB)